MatAtBread/nodent/README.md

 Function arguments
 ------------------
-Because the async invocation operator maps to the sequence with an embedded function call, it can be used to invoke functions that accept function arguments with no mapping layer.
+When you're NOT using Promises, `await` maps to the sequence with an embedded function call, it can be used to invoke functions that accept function arguments.
 A good example is "process.nextTick()" or "setImmediate()".
 These exepct a single function argument which is called by the Node event loop next time around.
 Using NoDent, you can invoke this functionality very easily:

 	doItNow() ;
 	await process.nextTick ;
 	doItABitLater();
 	await setImmediate ;
 	doItLaterStill() ;
+[_TRY-IT_ uncheck 'Use Promises'](http://nodent.mailed.me.uk/#doItNow()%20%3B%0Aawait%20process.nextTick%20%3B%0AdoItABitLater()%3B%0Aawait%20setImmediate%20%3B%0AdoItLaterStill()%20%3B%0A)

 nodent.asyncify
 ---------------